FDA Inspections - Best Practices

 - Which SOPs and other documents do you need?

-- What areas the FDA targets during an inspection?
+- What areas does the FDA target during an

 inspection?